StochasticBiology/CEDAS-23-model-selection/README.md

 `mt-data.csv` and `pt-data.csv` is bioinformatic data on mtDNA and ptDNA gene retention and associated possible predictors, taken from (2).

-`slides/` contains the TeX for the lecture slides (`cedas-23.tex`) and most images therein; those under different licenses are omitted.
+`slides/` contains the TeX for the lecture slides (`cedas-23.tex`) and most images therein; those under different licenses are omitted. `cedas.R` generates example plots for these slides.

 # References